perryhu09/Useless-Scripts.sh-CP18/cisco/NetworkingNotes.md

 - Only accessible by members, employees or authorized users.

 **Extranets**
-- Provide secure/safe access to individuals not connected with the organization, but requires access to organization's data.![[Screenshot 2025-09-25 at 11.05.37.png]]
+- Provide secure/safe access to individuals not connected with the organization, but requires access to organization's data.

 #### Connection Types